-The complete text of DCC’s regulations can be found on the DCC website.
+This guidance is intended to assist licensees in understanding the regulatory requirements for delivery sales.
+The complete text of DCC’s regulations can be found in the California Code of Regulations, Title 4, sections 15000 through 17905.
 The requirements addressed in this guidance can be found in sections 15049.3 and 15418.

 Specifically, this guidance explains:

-Creating an inventory delivery ledger
+Creating a delivery inventory ledger

 Retailers conducting deliveries must create a delivery inventory ledger in CCTT for each delivery trip.
 The ledger must be created before a delivery employee leaves the licensed retail premises for that delivery trip.
+If the driver is delivering sales that have already been recorded in Metrc, the Sales Delivery Manifest (Sales Receipt) will suffice as the Ledger for these pre-sold items.
+For details on how to create a Ledger in Metrc, please visit the Metrc bulletin archive for California and find the link named California Bulletin 2022-08-Tracking Retailer Deliveries.
+A link has been provided below:

 CCTT will prompt users to enter the information required to create a delivery inventory ledger.
 Specifically, CCTT will prompt users to enter: